-Whatever the reason of the sudden international popularity, many of these names have retained popularity in Scandinavia, coming in and out of fashion to varying degrees over the years.
+Whatever the reason for the sudden international popularity, many Norse-inspired names remain popular Scandinavian names to this day.
+Most have moved in and out of fashion to varying degrees over the years.

 Popular female Viking names

 In no particular order, here are some of the most popular women's viking names from the era.
 Many have their roots in the names of Norse goddesses and some even have come back into fashion in recent years as popular baby girl names in Norway.

-Not a name that's unique to the Viking era, but still a cracker of a name for your favourite little princess.
+Not a name that's unique to the Viking era, but Astrid is still a cracker of a name for your favourite little princess.
 Derived from Old Norse roots, Astrid means ‘godly strength' or ‘divinely beautiful.'